 When advanced replication is configured, specific entries in the directory are identified as the roots of replication subtrees or replication contexts by adding the auxiliary objectclass ibm-replicationContext to them.
 Each of these replication contexts are replicated independently.
 The subtree continues down through the Directory Information Tree (DIT) until reaching the leaf entries or other replicated subtrees or contexts.
 Entries are added below the root of the replicated subtree to contain the replication configuration information.
 There are one or more replica group entries created directly under each replication context.
-For each replica group entry, there is a corresponding replica subentry that identifies the role the server plays in the replication environment.
+For each replication environment.
 Associated with each replica subentry are replication agreements that identify the servers that are supplied (replicated to) by each server and defining the credentials and schedule information.